 can you advise?

-RE: where can I find ruby hosting - Added by Berin Loritsch about 8 years ago
+RE: where can I find ruby hosting - Added by Berin Loritsch over 12 years ago

 It's a bit difficult, but they are out there.
 Probably the best option is to rent a "slice" of a server--which gives you full control of a virtual server.

 Check out http://www.engineyard.com/ for another option.
 Their prices for a rails computing "cloud" seem fairly reasonable.